School District Negligence Lawyer

-Parents nationwide entrust their school districts and scholastic institutions on a daily basis with the care of their children.
-We have a significant amount of faith in schools to not only provide our children with the valuable education they need, but to also safeguard them from harm during the day.
-When a student is hurt because a school district has established negligent policies, all families with children enrolled in classes in that area are affected.
-You have the right to take legal action against negligent schools in order to ensure that your children are kept safe while they are out of your care.
+On a daily basis, parents nationwide entrust their school districts and scholastic institutions with the care of their children.
+Parents have a significant amount of faith in these schools to not only provide their children with the valuable education they need, but to also safeguard them from harm during the school day.
+When a student is hurt because a school district has established negligent policies, all families with children enrolled in classes in that school district are affected.

 No child should be at risk of harm while under the care of an academic institution.
-If your child has been harmed because of negligent school district policies, then you have the right to demand damages for such carelessness.
-School district negligence lawyer Jeffrey Killino understands your anger and frustration with this situation.
-Contact the Killino Firm, P.C. today at 877-875-2927 to get the help you need.
+If your child has been harmed because of negligent school-district policies or actions, call school-district negligence lawyer Jeffrey Killino at 877-875-2927 to discuss your legal options.

 What is school district negligence?

-School districts have the responsibilities of ensuring that students receive a quality education from safe and well-trained instructors, guaranteeing that their properties are secure and well-maintained, and reacting swiftly and appropriately to any problems that may arise.
-Any of the following deficiencies are considered to be school district negligence:
+School districts bear the responsibilities of ensuring that students receive quality educations from safe and well-trained instructors, guaranteeing that their properties are secure and well-maintained, and reacting swiftly and appropriately to any problems that may arise.
+Any of the following deficiencies are considered to be school-district negligence:

 - Under-training faculty and staff members